Wei-M-Wei/HDcluster/README.md

 <p align="center">
   <img src="CodeCogsEqn.png" alt="Formula" />
 </p>
-where this corrected standard error is for the estimator without cross-fitting.
-As for the cross-fitting estimator, we recommend looking at the paper [^1].
+where the corrected standard error refers to the estimator obtained without cross-fitting.
+For the estimator using cross-fitting, we recommend referring to the paper [^1] for further details.

 ## Example
 ```{r }